Return of the King (The Boondocks): Plot

 The next day, Huey persuades King to try and reach out to the public again, this time by starting a political party.
 King tries to explain its principles on a talk show, only to be repeatedly cut off by the host until Huey throws a chair at him.
 Huey and King next decide to spread the word by going door to door, but King hires an event promotions firm to publicize a planning meeting for the party without telling Huey.
 The meeting becomes a raucous event, filled with dozens of young black attendees and performers behaving as though they are at a nightclub.
 Shocked and disgusted by the crowd's poor behavior, King launches into a furious tirade that stuns them into silence.
 He sharply castigates them for falling victim to the worst stereotypes about their race after the Civil Rights Movement did so much to give them the opportunity to better themselves, and ends by announcing his plans to relocate to Canada.

 King thanks Huey for trying to help, tells him to do all he can, and leaves.
 It is the last time that Huey sees him alive.
 Word of King's speech begins to spread, sparking a national uprising among black citizens that profoundly affects their culture.
-The front page of a November 2020 newspaper shows that King has died in Vancouver, British Columbia, at the age of 91, and that Oprah Winfrey has just been elected President of the United States.
+The front page of a November 2020 newspaper shows that Oprah Winfrey has just been elected President of the United States, while a subheading reveals that King has died in Vancouver at the age of 91.

 Huey's final comment is "It's fun to dream," indicating that the entire episode has been his imagining of how history might have unfolded if King had not died in 1968.